zzhangjii/learning-library/ApplicationIntegration-labguide.md

     option in the popup menu (as highlighted above).
 In the popup dialog, confirm that you want to start your instance.

-        - Click the *Refresh icon* at the extreme left periodically to refresh the Instances area.
+        - Click the *Refresh icon* at the extreme right-side periodically to refresh the Instances area.

         - In a few moments you’ll see that your instance has started and that you can click on it to start using it.
-You may have to refresh your browser page to update the status message.
+You may have to refresh your browser page also to update the status message.

     - Your instance has been established and is ready for use.

 4. Check to make sure that the ATP adapter feature is available in your instance.
 As of May, 2019 it was not generally available.
 As documented in https://blogs.oracle.com/integration/enabling-the-future-today-feature-flags-in-oracle-integration-cloud, it was available in feature controlled general availability and you have to ask for it to be enabled for your instance.
 Here is how to check if the oic.cloudadapter.adapters.atpdatabase feature flag is enabled in your Oracle Integration instance:

-    - Browse to your *Oracle Integration Home Page*.
+    - Browse to the
+    *Oracle Cloud My Services Page URL* noted in your *MyLabNotes* file (see the *Preparing You Environment section*) to access your services.

+    - You're *Oracle Cloud My Services* page appears.

+    - Click the *Integration* option to display the *Integration Integrate Applications and Automate Processes* page.

+    - Click on the *Open Service Console* button in the upper-right corner to show the *Oracle Integration* page.
+A list appears showing any existing instances.

+    - Click on your instance.

+    - Click on the *hamburger menu icon* in the upper-right corner and select *Open Oracle Integration Home Page* from the popup menu.

-    - Click on the *Integrations* menu option at the left.
+    - Click the *Integrations* menu option at the left.

     - Click on the *Adapters* menu option at the left to display all available adapters.